Amid the latest big moves in the esports betting industry, Dojo Madness has rebranded as Bayes Holding to focus on business clients.

-Specifically, the company will collaborate with Shadow, its esports data-crunching company, which will still offer teams, coaches and players insight, as well as Bayes Esports Solutions – another entity developed in collaboration with Sportradar where the focus lies specifically on betting operators, broadcasters and media outlets.
+Specifically, the company will collaborate with Shadow, its esports data-crunching company, which will still offer teams, coaches, and players insight, as well as Bayes Esports Solutions – another entity developed in collaboration with Sportradar where the focus lies specifically on betting operators, broadcasters, and media outlets.

 Remaining Leaders in Esports Data Crunching

 In the over $1billion-worth esports economy, data is precious and Dojo understands that.
 Speaking on the occasion of the rebranding, Dojo Madness CEO and co-founder Jens Hilgers elaborated on the recent move and the decision behind it.
-Hilgers pointed out that Dojo has already been able to build leading esports solutions insofar as analysis and data was concerned.
+Hilgers pointed out that Dojo has already been able to build leading esports solutions insofar as analysis and data were concerned.

 And now, moving forward, the divisions will change their original focus so as to boost their synergies.
 Furthermore, Bayes Esports Solutions director Martin Dachselt explained the change in company focus as responding to a need in the market to provide accessible data collection tools.

 Addressing the issue, Bayes has worked on a unique solution called BEDEX, which serves as an independent marketplace where in-game data can be purchased.
-The company is now looking to leverage its data and attract new business clients, including media and help outlets provide better coverage overall.
+The company is now looking to leverage its data and attract new business clients, including media, and help outlets provide better coverage overall.

-BEDEX is an important achievement for the team, as the solution is already scooping data from a number of high-profile events, to name the Electronic Sports League (ESL), DreamHack and Riot Games’ flagship competitions, specifically World and European Championships.
+BEDEX is an important achievement for the team, as the solution is already scooping data from a number of high-profile events, to name the Electronic Sports League (ESL), DreamHack, and Riot Games’ flagship competitions, specifically World and European Championships.